lavixta/capturecodemd/README.md

 ![comment](./media/comment.png)

-**TODO**
+If you coppy the code outside your nvim.
+Just reapeat the step and specify type of your code (pyth:w) after wrtitting **TODO**
 - implement the taking note with cmp.
 To make note as completed suggestion when write code
 - Combine it with Vimwiki